-If you are a brand pleased to send me your products, know that I can accept only if I feel you are aligned with my values.
+If you are a brand and would be pleased to send me your products, know that I can accept the gifts only if I feel you are aligned with my values.

-All product reviews will be shared via social media but not on my blog.
+All product reviews will be shared exclusively on social media.

-I don’t do that, unless I will ask your expertise contribution to a group interview or roundup.
+I don’t do that, unless I need to ask your expertise contribution to a group interview or roundup.

 I live in a tiny region of southern Italy severely disadvantaged in the logistics.

 To get an idea, to reach:

 - Rome by car, bus, or train, I would take more than 3 hours and a half,